Belgium: 1 Project

 Clean up Czechia | ŠKODA | Voluntary work

 ŠKODA employees are active citizens interested in long-term social progress.
-In addition to the ŠKODA Trees project, employees took part in the “Clean the world, Clean Czechia” event – a unique volunteering project which aims to clean the countryside by properly disposing of illegally dumped rubbish.
-During the day-long event, employees cleaned the countryside surrounding ŠKODA production sites.
+In addition to the ŠKODA Trees project, employees were (as same as last year) meant to take a part in the “Clean the world, Clean Czechia” event – a unique volunteering project which aims to clean the countryside by properly disposing of illegally dumped rubbish.
+During this day-long event, employees clean the countryside surrounding ŠKODA production sites.
+In 2020, this event was cancelled due to COVID-19 pandemic situation.
+In despite of this fact, ŠKODA employees and their families realized partial clean-ups in small groups, in accordance with the government regulations.

 Cooperation with ŠKODA AUTO | ŠKODA | Regional Support